Nine Months: Critical response

-On Rotten Tomatoes the film holds an approval rating of 25% based on 32 reviews, with an average rating of 4.7/10.
+On film aggregate Rotten Tomatoes, the film holds an approval rating of 26%, based on 34 reviews, with an average rating of 4.8/10.
 The site's critics consensus states: "Nine Months finds writer-director Chris Columbus playing to his worst comedic instincts -- and relying far too heavily on the trademark tics of his miscast leading man."
-On Metacritic the film has a weighted average score of 47 out of 100, based on 23 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 47 out of 100, based on 23 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade "A−" on scale of A+ to F.